divya-pullivarthi/EcoPack---Sustainable-BI-Solution/README.md

 # EcoPack---Sustainable-BI-Solution
 ### Business Intelligence and Analytics Systems - Final Project

+## **🌍 Introduction / Background**

+The global packaging industry, valued at over $1 trillion in 2023, is under pressure due to its role in plastic pollution, with plastic packaging alone accounting for 46% of global plastic waste (UNEP, 2021).
+With more than 141 million tonnes of plastic packaging waste generated annually, governments and consumers are demanding urgent action (OECD, 2022).

+Retailers and e-commerce platforms that rely heavily on plastic-heavy secondary and tertiary packaging are key contributors.
+Consumers are shifting toward eco-conscious choices, with 74% stating they are willing to pay more for sustainable packaging (McKinsey, 2022).
+Regulatory actions like the EU Single-Use Plastics Directive and India’s plastic ban are accelerating the need for smarter packaging strategies.

+EcoPack is a data-driven platform designed to help companies make informed, sustainable packaging decisions.
+It uses cloud computing, AI, and lifecycle analysis to suggest cost-effective, environmentally responsible alternatives.

 ## 📖 Table of Contents
 - [🌍 Introduction / Background](#-introduction--background)
 - [🎯 Business Objective](#-business-objective)